alessandrokonrad/Pi-Pool/README.md

 ## Port forwarding
 Go to your router settings.
-You can access them via your browser with the IP-Address of the router (e.g. 192.168.178.1 or if you have a FritzBox with fritz.box).
+You can access them via your browser with the IP address of the router (e.g. 192.168.178.1 or if you have a FritzBox with fritz.box).
 Then look for a option Port Forwarding.
-Choose your relay node(s) IP-Address and open its/their port(s).
+Choose the IP address of your relay node(s) and open its/their port(s).
 Allow TCP and UDP.
 Then save it and that's it.